syntpump/contextual19/README.md

 # Contextual19 Markup Standard

-Contextual19 is a markup standard to save rules for transformation based tagging (the most simplest example described in this [NLTK book](http://www.nltk.org/book/ch05.html)).
+Contextual19 is a markup standard to save rules for transformation based tagging (the most simple example described in this [NLTK book](http://www.nltk.org/book/ch05.html)).
 It's just a lighter way to save them and make human-readable.

 ## Syntax
-Every rule consist of `if` and `then` part when you can specify conditions whether token's tagging must be changed.
+Every rule consists of `if` and `then` part where you can specify conditions whether token's tagging must be changed.
 Here's the syntax for rules:
 ```
 if